-- an effect on an established surrogate endpoint; - an effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard); - an effect on a pharmacodynamic biomarker (which is a measurable indicator of the disease state) that does not meet criteria for an acceptable surrogate endpoint, but strongly suggests the potential for a clinically meaningful effect on the underlying disease; and - a significantly improved safety profile compared to available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy.
+- · an effect on an established surrogate endpoint; - an effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard); - an effect on a pharmacodynamic biomarker (which is a measurable indicator of the disease state) that does not meet criteria for an acceptable surrogate endpoint, but strongly suggests the potential for a clinically meaningful effect on the underlying disease; and - a significantly improved safety profile compared to available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy.

-Based on our preclinical data, AL001 has a positive effect on the pharmacodynamic biomarkers of Alzheimer's, as well as provides a significantly improved safety profile with evidence of similar efficacy compared to available therapy.
+Based on our preclinical data, AL001 has a positive effect on the pharmacodynamic biomarkers of Alzheimer's.
 As a result, we believe that AL001 is a candidate for breakthrough therapy designation because of its positive effect on a pharmacodynamic biomarker (beta-amyloids) and potential for a clinically meaningful effect on Alzheimer's.
 A drug that receives a breakthrough therapy designation is eligible for fast-track designation features, intensive guidance on an efficient drug development program and FDA organizational commitment involving senior managers.
 However, we have not received breakthrough therapy designation or have qualified for expedited development.
-Our product candidate may not qualify for breakthrough therapy designation, it may not actually lead to faster development or expedited regulatory review and approval.
+Our product candidate may not qualify for breakthrough therapy designation or, if it does qualify for breakthrough therapy designation in the may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that it will receive FDA approval.

 Additionally, we believe that AL001 is positioned for an expedited Section 505(b)(2) regulatory pathway for new drug.
 AL001's active pharmaceutical ingredients (lithium, proline and salicylate) are well documented and approved by the FDA.
 The provisions of Section 505(b)(2) were created, in part, to help avoid unnecessary duplication of studies already performed on a previously approved ("reference" or "listed") drug.
 This section gives the FDA express permission to rely on data not developed by the NDA applicant.

 This can result in a much less expensive and much faster route to approval, compared with a traditional development path such as Section 505(b)(1), while creating new, differentiated products with tremendous commercial value.
 If we successfully obtain a breakthrough therapy designation and the Section 505(b)(2) regulatory pathway for new drug approvals, we believe we can shorten the development timeline for AL001.
 However, our product candidate may not qualify for expedited development or, if it does qualify for expedited development, it may not actually lead to faster development or expedited regulatory review and approval.